gccloudone/aurora/content/en/team/monitoring-alerts/alert-namespace-level/_index.en.md

 Alerts are defined below their respective header.

 #### Containers

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/container_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/container_alerts).

 - [**ContainerLowCPU**]({{< ref "container#alert-containerlowcpu" >}}) : Container CPU usage is over 85% for more than 5 minutes.
 - [**ContainerLowMemory**]({{< ref "container#alert-containerlowmemory" >}}) : Container memory usage is over 80% for more than 2 minutes.